 High levels of iron will usually cause tap water to turn brown.
 To solve the problem, you can try running your shower for 20 minutes or more or installing a water softener.

 Iron enters the water supply when rain water dissolves the iron or when construction moves dirt around and introduces fresh sources of iron directly to a water source.
-Iron is always found in tap water, but it usually is at levels that make it harmless and unnoticeable.
+Iron is always found in tap water, but it usually is at levels that are harmless and unnoticeable.
 A high concentration of iron will lead to the tap water turning brown, including in your shower.

-Sometimes a sudden increase in water pressure in the pipes, which occurs when you shut off the water and then turn it back on rapidly, will lead to more iron coming off the inside of the pipes.
+Sometimes a sudden increase in water pressure, which occurs when you shut off the water and then turn it back on rapidly, will lead to more iron coming off the insides of the pipes.
 The city's water pipes may be to blame for the increase in iron, but you must contact the city to confirm it as the source.

 Clearing the Water

 Running the cold water in your house for 20 minutes or more will clear out rust if the source is your pipes or well.
 If a nearby hydrant is being flushed, you may observe that your water is brown or reddish in color.
 This is because hydrant flushing can disturb iron sediments in the local water pipes.
 In this case, as well, you can simply run the water to clear your lines.
 If flushing the system in your house does not work and the city's pipes are not the source, you will need to install a filter or water softener in your plumbing system to get rid of the extra iron.